Noisecontrollers

 Bas Oskam, better known by his stage name Noisecontrollers, is a Dutch DJ and hardstyle music producer based in Veenendaal, Netherlands.
-Noisecontrollers was formerly a duo before Arjan Terpstra left the project in 2013, prompting Oskam to continue as a solo act.
-They are regarded as one of the pioneers of hardstyle music.
-Since leaving the project, Terpstra has been producing music using the stage name Bloqshot, focusing on different musical styles.
+Noisecontrollers was previously a duo before Arjan Terpstra left the project in 2013, prompting Oskam to continue as a solo act.
+They are regarded as one of the pioneers of hardstyle music, with an immense passion and focus in creating technical, emotional and euphoric hardstyle.